-7.2.1 General Requirements
+6.2.1 General Requirements

-- 1. All structural drawings are to be produced on a standard A1 size drawing. - All structural drawings shall be to scale. - 3.
+- 1. All structural drawings are to be produced on a standard A1 size drawing. - 2.
+All structural drawings shall be to scale. - 3.
 All dimensions required for construction shall be shown. - 4.
-Indicate north direction on all plan drawings. - Provide scale bars on drawings to allow for simplified scale takeoff on the drawings. - 6.
+Indicate north direction on all plan drawings. - 5.
+Provide scale bars on drawings to allow for simplified scale takeoff on the drawings. - 6.
 Differentiate new work from existing work via bold lines.

-7.2.2 Legend
+6.2.2 Legend

 1. Provide a legend drawing showing the symbols and abbreviations utilized.
-Ensure that the legend is consistent with the City's practices and other disciplines.
+Ensure that the legend is consistent with the City's Water and Waste Dept. practices and other disciplines working in the project.

-7.2.3 General Notes Drawing
+6.2.3 General Notes Drawing

-- Requirements
+- 1. Requirements

 - 1.1 Provide a general notes drawing for each type of structure.

 - 2. Content

 - 2.1 General construction notes;

 - 2.2 Building design criteria including key design loads;

 - 2.3 Foundation design criteria;

 - 2.4 Concrete requirements;

 - 2.5 Concrete reinforcing requirements;

 - 2.6 Masonry requirements as applicable; and

 - 2.7 Structural steel and metal fabrication requirements.

-Format
+- 3. Format

-3.1 Prepare drawings to communicate the design requirements in a clear, concise and unambiguous manner.
+- 3.1 Prepare drawings to communicate the design requirements in a clear, concise and unambiguous manner.
 Ensure that drawings are not unnecessarily congested or complicated.

-7.2.4 Pile Layout Plans
+6.2.4 Pile Layout Plans

-- 1. Requirements
+1. Requirements

-- 1.1 Provide pile layout drawings for all designs where piling is employed.

-- 2. Content

-- 2.1 The position of piles relative to grid lines;

-- 2.2 Each pile shall have a reference identifier (number) shown on the drawing;

-- 2.3 Provide a pile schedule.

-- 2.4 Grid lines and grid line dimensions;

-- 2.5 Estimated pile lengths and capacities, or a source for this information; and

-- 2.6 The approximate location of existing services and foundations, or any other relevant site information made known to the Design Team, that may conflict with the proposed piles, however, service locates are still the responsibility of the excavation contractor
+- 1.1 Provide pile layout drawings for all designs where piling is employed. - 2.
+Content - 2.1 The position of piles relative to grid lines; - 2.2 A reference identifier (number) for each pile shown on the drawing, corresponding to the pile schedule as per Section 6.2.5; - 2.3 Grid lines and grid line dimensions; - 2.4 Estimated pile lengths and capacities, or a source for this information; and - 2.5 The approximate location of existing services and foundations, or any other relevant site information made known to the Design Team, that may conflict with the proposed piles; however, service locates are still the responsibility of the Contractor.

-- Format:

-- 3.1 Scale: